versionone/VersionOne.Client.VisualStudio/README.md

 * **Install Bash shell** -- our `build.sh` and other scripts are written in Bash, so you need a good Bash shell to execute them.
 People on the VersionOne team use both [http://git-scm.com/download/win](Git Bash) and
 [Cygwin with the Bash package](http://www.cygwin.com/) successfully.

+# How to Build

+Assuming you have followed the previous steps and your environment is all setup correctly now:

+# Open a Git Bash prompt as `Administrator`
+# Change directory to `/c/Projects/VersionOne.Client.VisualStudio`
+# Type `./build.sh`

+This should build the client successfully.
+TODO: what about tests?

-## Build known issues and solutions or workarounds
+# Build known issues and solutions or workarounds

-### Symptom: Build says failed, but with 0 apparent errors
+## Symptom: Build says failed, but with 0 apparent errors

 ### Likely cause